canjs/canjs/view/mustache/mustache.md

 		friends: [ 'Austin' ]
 	}

-	{{ #friends }}
+	{{#friends}}
-		{{ this }}
+		{{.}}
 	{{/friends}}

-The `this` would represent the 'Austin' attribute on the object in the array.
+The `.` would represent the 'Austin' attribute on the object in the array.

-Additionally, you can use the `.` as a shorthand.
+Additionally, you can use the `this` as a shorthand.
 So given the same friends object from above I could do:

 	{{#friends}}
-		{{.}}
+		{{this}}
 	{{/friends}}

-Mustache also implements a system for which if it doesn't find a match to a value your referencing in current context it can hop up into the parent section.
+Mustache also implements a system for which if it doesn't find a match to an object that you are referencing in the current context it can hop up into the parent context.

 For example: